This article has links to products and services we love, which we may make commission from.

-Tap into nature’s goodies at Plummer’s Sugar House, third-generation sugarmakers cooking up maple syrup goodness!
+Tap into nature’s goodies at Plummer’s Sugar House, where third-generation sugarmakers are cooking up maple syrup goodness!

-The Grafton Historical Society has exhibitions about the town history in its house and barns.
+The Grafton Historical Society has exhibitions about the town’s history in its houses and barns.

 Grafton is the southeastern gateway to Vermont’s African American Heritage Trail, and it starts at the ‘Journey’s End’ for Alec Turner, an enslaved person, and his family.